katyazhi/katyazhi.github.io/README.md

-Personal Page
+Welcome to my personal page!

-I am Ekaterina Zhigileva and I am PhD student in Weizmann Institute of Science.
+I am a PhD student in Weizmann Institute of Science in the Prof.Semenov's lab.

+I have Specialist's degree in chemistry from Moscow State University.
+You can find more information about my reserch interests and background here/(research.md).

+When I am outside of the lab you can find me either hunging in silks somewhere high in the air or working on my educational courses.